 - Researching symptoms

 People with physical impairments and injuries may struggle to use smaller devices like smartphones and tablets to do this, and may also have difficulty using a mouse.
 But it’s not only physical disabilities that need to be accommodated.

 Websites need to be accessible so that people with hidden disabilities like cognitive and neurological disorders, visual impairments, and language barriers can access the information easily.
 This involves making adjustments for internet users with a range of conditions, including:

 - Color blindness

 Over 703 million of the global population are aged 65 years or over, and this figure is projected to double to 1.5 billion by 2050.

-As the ageing population increases, so does the overall percentage of people with disabilities, visual impairments, and hearing loss.
-Often, multiple accessibility adjustments are required to support the elderly online because many already struggle with one of the hidden disabilities listed above combined with the general barriers brought on by old age.
+As the aging population increases, so does the overall percentage of people with disabilities, visual impairments, and hearing loss.
+Often, multiple accessibility adjustments are required to support the elderly online because many already struggle with one of the hidden disabilities listed above combined with the general barriers that old age brings.